made2591/blog.madeddu.xyz/_posts/2018-01-13-elasticnas.md

 ##### Create a Dashboard
 If you click to the ```Dashboard``` menu in the left sidebar, you should see an empty page with a button __Create a dashboard__: a Dashboard is nothing more than a set of visualizations.
 Let's create a new one!
 If you click on ```Add```, a message appear:

 	This dashboard is empty.
-Let’s fill it up!
+Let's fill it up!
 	Click the Add button in the menu bar above to add a visualization to the dashboard.

 ##### Create a visualization